hamdipro/rextar-OrientDB/README.md

-# Gremlin-node-orientdb
+# rexter-OrientDB

-Gremlin-node-orientdb is a javascript wrapper around the Gremlin API using Rexster.
+rexter-OrientDB is a javascript wrapper around the Gremlin API using Rexster.

 ## Rexster